OO

 }

 The rest of the spawning logic is up to you!
 Good luck!
+Don’t forget to add rows and colums to the global parameters.

 Once you get to this stage, show us so we can see that you got a cool thing working!